chatwoot/docs/docs/contributing-guide/project-setup.md

 ### Install Ruby & Javascript dependencies

-Use the following command to run `bundle && yarn` to install ruby and Javascript dependencies.
+Use the following command to run `bundle && pnpm install` to install ruby and Javascript dependencies.

 ```bash
 make burn